20 Jun 176 How to be an Awesome Personal Trainer with Ben Coomber

 Ben advises that if you want to be active on different social media channels, you can focus on one or two, and make sure to double down your efforts to those accounts.
 Trying to maintain a presence on too many social media platforms can be overwhelming and ineffective.

-Ben also recommends personal trainers use video as a powerful marketing tool.
+Ben also recommends that personal trainers use video as a powerful marketing tool.
 Since videos are great for building trust and relationships with potential clients, showcasing your personal training style, and sharing success stories.

 Create an Effective Marketing Plan